Campus Police Department - Safety Matters

 Use, possession, or distribution of firearms, knives, weapons, ammunition, fireworks, or any type of explosive or incendiary device or material is prohibited.
 Items perceived as weapons are also prohibited.
 Only duly constituted law enforcement officers on duty may possess firearms on campus.

 The Alabama criminal code defines stalking as “a person who intentionally and repeatedly follows or harasses another person and who makes a credible threat, either expressed or implied, with the intent to place that person in reasonable fear of death or serious bodily harm.”
-If you believe you are a victim of stalking, contact Campus Security or the Sheriffʼs Department.
+If you believe you are a victim of stalking, contact Campus Police or a local law enforcement agency listed above.

 Dating and Domestic Violence